stevetsa/addon/README.md

+This repository is an extension to the Official NCBI BLAST+ Docker Image [repository.](https://github.com/ncbi/blast_plus_docs)  If you are not familiar with Docker or general cloud computing concepts, please complete the tutorials in the aforementioned repository first.

-## Appendix C - Proof-of-concept for running BLAST Singularity Image
+## Appendix D - Proof-of-concept for running BLAST Singularity Image

-This repository contains documentation for the NCBI BLAST+ command line applications in a Singluarity image.
+This section contains documentation for the NCBI BLAST+ command line applications in a Singluarity image.
 We will demonstrate how to use the image to run BLAST analysis on the Google Cloud Platform using a small basic example and a more advanced production-level example.
 Some basic knowledge of Unix/Linux commands and BLAST+ is useful in completing this tutorial.
-Please complete the [official NCBI BLAST+ Docker image tutorials](https://github.com/ncbi/blast_plus_docs) first.

 [Singularity](https://singularity.lbl.gov/docs-installation) is an alternative to Docker.

 In this section, We will use the same small example from Section 1 of the official BLAST tutorials mentioned above.